 A course allowing individual study outside the academic environment, but under the guidance of the instructor.
 The purpose is to allow the advanced computer information systems student to obtain "real world" experience in the development and implementation of applications or systems programming projects.
 Openings at present are limited by the number of employment opportunities and projects that are available.
+May be repeated for maximum of 6 hours credit.
 Fall, Spring.

-Prerequisite: 21 hours of computer information systems and approval of department head.
+Prerequisite: 21 hours of computer information systems and

+approval of department head.